ojitha/ojitha.github.io/_posts/2025-08-29-BedrockLangGraph.md

 In the above spectrum, typically LangGraph can be used to develop Agents for the levels 4,5 and 6 where:

 - Router: LLM routes inputs into specific downstream workflows.
-- State Machine: LLMs determine whether to continue base on the state.
+- State Machine: LLMs determine whether to continue based on the state.
-- Autonomous: System build tools, remembers them and uses them in future steps.
+- Autonomous: System builds tools, remembers them and uses them in future steps.

-> Router level is high application reliability but at autonomus level the lowest application reliability.
+> Router level is high application reliability, but at the autonomous level, the lowest application reliability.
 {:.yellow}

-I demonstrates how to build sophisticated Multi-Agent RAG (Retrieval Augmented Generation) systems using AWS Bedrock's Amazon Titan and Nova Pro models integrated with LangGraph for IDP (intelligent document processing).
+I demonstrate how to build sophisticated Multi-Agent RAG (Retrieval Augmented Generation) systems using AWS Bedrock's Amazon Titan and Nova Pro models integrated with LangGraph for IDP (intelligent document processing).
 The system implements advanced document relevance grading using Amazon Titan Express LLM with structured outputs and Pydantic models, enabling intelligent filtering of retrieved documents based on semantic similarity and contextual relevance to user queries.

 AWS CLI command to list Bedrock models: